ashharrison90/ashharrison90.github.io/__content__/posts/bye-bye-popups.md

 So why does any of this matter?

-## Naming conventions are important
+## Naming conventions are more important

 Well, for anyone that's unfamiliar with AngularJS, this will then be inserted into the DOM as `<popup>`.